 Multi-layer and multi-domain services scenarios

 Multi-layer and multi-domain scenarios, based on reference network described in section 2, and very relevant for Service Providers, are described in the next sections.
-For each scenario existing IETF protocols and data models are identified with particular focus on the MPI in the ACTN architecture.
-Non ACTN IETF data models required for L2/L3VPN service provisioning between MDSC and IP PNCs are also identified.
+For each scenario, existing IETF protocols and data models are identified with particular focus on the MPI in the ACTN architecture.
+Non-ACTN IETF data models required for L2/L3VPN service provisioning between MDSC and IP PNCs are also identified.

 Scenario 1: inventory, service and network topology discovery

-In this scenario, the MSDC needs to discover through the underlying PNCs, the network topology, at both WDM and IP layers, in terms of nodes and links, including inter AS domain links as well as cross-layer links but also in terms of tunnels (MPLS or SR paths in IP layer and OCh and optionally ODUk tunnels in optical layer).
+In this scenario, the MSDC needs to discover through the underlying PNCs, the network topology, at both WDM and IP layers, in terms of nodes and links, including inter-AS domain links as well as cross-layer links but also in terms of tunnels (MPLS or SR paths in IP layer and OCh and optionally ODUk tunnels in optical layer).

 In addition, the MDSC should discover the IP/MPLS transport services (L2VPN/L3VPN) deployed, both intra-domain and inter-domain wise.